davamix/AppverseTraining/README.md

 Sample code of Appverse training course I did.

-There are examples using Appverse https://github.com/Appverse
+There are examples using Appverse Web http://appverse.org